Storms spawn twisters in Mississippi, kill driver in Georgia - WTMJ

 As the system moved east, storms damaged homes in a Kentucky town early Monday and a tornado watch for much of the day covered large parts of Alabama and Georgia.

 In South Carolina, at least one tornado was reported Monday afternoon in Abbeville County.
 The tornado appeared to be on the ground for several miles, according to warnings from the National Weather Service.
-No injuries were immediately reported, but officials said they were checking on the path of the storm.
+No injuries were immediately reported.
+In Greenwood, downed trees and power lines were reported, while tents were blown onto cars at an auto dealer.
+Multiple locations reported golf ball-sized hail.

 In the southern Kentucky town of Tompkinsville, a severe storm Monday morning damaged several homes and knocked down trees and power lines, Fire Chief Kevin Jones said.
 No injuries were reported, he said.